4-Nominal shear strength and bearing- tear out made simple.

 Nominal block shear hole dimensions. based on RCSc specifications.

-Table J3.4, introduced earlier to determine the minimum edge distance from the bolt’s centerline.
+Table J3.4, introduced earlier, determines the minimum edge distance from the bolt’s centerline.

 Then, a discussion of the tear-out is shown.
 The tear-out for Lh external: One part will split the same as a wedge shape.
 The inclination angle is based on the external clear distance.